Suicide by hanging: Cultural aspects

+China

-There is a popular belief in Chinese culture that the spirits of those who have died by suicide by hanging will haunt and torment the survivors, because they had died in rage and with feelings of hostility and anger.
+There is a popular belief in Chinese culture that the spirits of those who killed themselves by hanging will haunt and torment the survivors, because they had died in rage and with feelings of hostility and anger.
 Angry and oppressed women would use this method as an act of revenge.
-Lee & Kleinman write that hanging, the most common method in traditional China, was the "final, but unequivocal, way of standing still against and above oppressive authorities, often with the suicidée ceremonially dressed prior to the ultimate act".
+Lee & Kleinman write that hanging, the most common method in traditional China, was the "final, but unequivocal, way of standing still against and above oppressive authorities, often with the suicide ceremonially dressed prior to the ultimate act".

+Ancient Rome

 In ancient Rome, death by hanging—suicide or otherwise—was regarded as particularly shameful, and those who had died by this method were refused a burial.
 Virgil's Aeneid, for example, refers to the noose as nodum informis leti ("the coil of unbecoming death").
 Timothy Hill writes that there is no conclusive explanation of why the stigma existed; it has been suggested that hanging was a method of the poor.
 The Greeks considered hanging as a woman's death because many women had died by this method.
 A study found that, in literary sources, 1.5–10 percent and 30 percent of suicides in the Roman and Greek civilizations, respectively, were by hanging.

+Australia

 Suicide by hanging is particularly common among Indigenous Australians, who have a high suicide rate, especially among young men.
 Ernest Hunter and Desley Harvey suggest that hanging accounts for two-thirds of indigenous suicides.
 Hanging has deep symbolic meanings in Indigenous Australian culture, beyond those attached to the act generally.
 Hanging appears in indigenous art, film, music, and literature.
 There are reports of voices encouraging people to kill themselves, and of ghostly figures holding a noose, but saying nothing.